 • Yellow: Left turn signal and brake light

-• Brown: Tailights and running lights
+• Brown: Taillights and running lights

-• Black: Backup lights
+• Black: Reverse lights

 Following this color code and corresponding diagram helps you connect the wires to the correct function on the trailer and towing vehicle.
 It’s essential to match the colors from the plug to the corresponding functions for safe and efficient operation.
 Additionally, remembering that the color coding for trailers and RVs is usually different is critical for connecting the correct wiring.